BrajRaj89/MyWebRock/README.md

 Handling JSON Requests:

-Content-Type: application/json
+Requires Content-Type: application/json

-Request Method: POST
+Requires Request Method: POST

 The JSON is parsed into an object and passed to the service.